top of page

 OUR VISION

-Dave McCoy's vision to cultivate higher education and the arts in the Eastern Sierra is shared by many.
-His focus has always been on what is best for the community, and in 1989, he saw a need for a local college.
-Mammoth Lakes Foundation carries that same sentiment as we continue Dave's legacy moving forward.
+Dave & Roma McCoy's vision to cultivate higher education and cultural enrichment in the Eastern Sierra is shared by many.
+Founded in 1989, Mammoth Lakes Foundation has always been about doing what is best for our community, and we are proud to continue the McCoy legacy through our scholarship programs and cultural outreach.

 WHAT WE'VE DONE